Simploy Testimonial

 It's always important to properly classify your business' operations.
 But construction firms, in particular, can benefit from the ability to separate individual workers' payroll into multiple workers comp class codes.

-The responsibility is the employer's for keeping proper payroll records to separate between different workers comp codes; not the insurance company auditor's.
-If the employer's records are not sufficient to properly separate payroll among the appropriate workers comp class codes, the auditor will apply the highest rated (most expensive) workers comp class code applicable.
+The responsibility is the employer's for keeping proper payroll records to separate between different workers comp codes for construction; not the insurance company auditor's.
+If the employer's records are not sufficient to properly separate payroll among the appropriate workers comp class codes, the auditor will apply the highest rated (most expensive) work comp class code applicable.

-To give you one example of many: In 2021 NCCI reported that Construction Workers Comp Code 0042 Landscape Gardening was the most misclassified workers comp code.
-And, it reported that 0042 was most frequently misapplied in place of workers comp code 9102 Lawn Maintenance.
+To give you one construction work comp example of many: In 2021 NCCI reported that Construction Workers Comp Code 0042 Landscape Gardening was the most misclassified workers comp code.
+And, it reported that Class Code 0042 was most frequently misapplied in place of workers comp code 9102 Lawn Maintenance.

 On the surface it doesn't appear that there may be much distinguishing the 2 workers comp codes from one another.
 And, in fact, there does seem to be some overlap in the definition ("scope") of both work comp codes.